Copyright Act 1911

-The act
+Provisions

-In the two centuries after the Statute of Anne of 1710, which afforded copyright protection to books, other works were afforded copyright protection either through case law, as in the case of music, or through Acts of Parliament, as in the case of engravings, paintings, drawings and photographs, in legislation such as the Engraving Copyright Act 1734 and the Fine Arts Copyright Act 1862.
+In the two centuries after the Statute of Anne of 1710, which afforded copyright protection to books, other works were afforded copyright protection either through case law, as in the case of music, or through acts of Parliament, as in the case of engravings, paintings, drawings and photographs, in legislation such as the Engraving Copyright Act 1734 (8 Geo.
+2. c.
+13) and the Fine Arts Copyright Act 1862 (25 & 26 Vict. c.
+68).

-The act consolidated previous copyright statutes, and apart from some minor exceptions, the Copyright Act 1911 repealed all previous copyright legislation and established a single statute covering all forms of copyright.
+The act consolidated previous copyright statutes, and apart from some minor exceptions, repealed all previous copyright legislation and established a single statute covering all forms of copyright.

 The act implemented the Berne Convention, which abolished the common law copyright in unpublished works and responded to technological developments by conferring copyright on a new type of works not mentioned in the Berne Convention, namely sound recordings.

 The act abolished the need for registration at the Stationers' Hall and provided that copyright is established upon the creation of a work.
-However, as the 1911 Act come into effect at different times in different countries of the British Empire, registration at Stationers' Hall continued to be required in some Commonwealth countries after 1911.
+However, as the 1911 act came into effect at different times in different countries of the British Empire, registration at Stationers' Hall continued to be required in some Commonwealth countries after 1911.
 The act also stated that copyright arose in the act of creation, not the act of publishing.

 The scope of copyright was further widened and producers of sound recordings were granted the exclusive right to prevent others reproducing their recordings, or playing them in public.
 The act provided that the copyright in literary, dramatic and music works could be infringed by the making of a film or other mechanical performance incorporating the copyrighted works.

-In Israel, the bulk of amendments were made by the Knesset not to the 1911 Act itself, but to the 1924 Ordinance applying it, resulting in a situation in which the two legal instruments were in conflict – for instance, while the Act set a copyright term of 50 years after the author's death, the Ordinance set a term of 70.
-Because the Knesset did not amend the Act to respond to further technological developments, the Courts had to apply the Act's definitions, which were centered on artistic works, or types of works not mentioned in it – for instance, phone books, newspapers, restaurant menus and even the codes of computer programs were legally deemed "books" for copyright purposes, regardless of their (usually nonexistent) artistic value.
+In Israel, the bulk of amendments were made by the Knesset not to the 1911 act itself, but to the Copyright Ordinance 1924 that accompanied it, resulting in a situation in which the two legal instruments were in conflict – for instance, while the act set a copyright term of 50 years after the author's death, the ordinance set a term of 70.
+Because the Knesset did not amend the act to respond to further technological developments, the courts had to apply the act's definitions, which were centered on artistic works, or types of works not mentioned in it – for instance, phone books, newspapers, restaurant menus and even the codes of computer programs were legally deemed "books" for copyright purposes, regardless of their (usually nonexistent) artistic value.
 These "stretched-boundaries" definitions are maintained in the Copyright Law 5778–2007.

-The last country of the former British Empire to repeal the 1911 Act was Myanmar, whose parliament ratified a new, unified copyright law on 24 May 2019, repealing both said Act as well as the Burma Merchandise Marks Act of 1889 and an outdated definition of "trademark" from the Burma Penal Code of 1861.
+The last country of the former British Empire to repeal the 1911 act was Myanmar, whose parliament ratified a new, unified copyright law on 24 May 2019, repealing both the said act as well as the Burma Merchandise Marks Act of 1889 and an outdated definition of "trademark" from the Burma Penal Code of 1861.

 Summary of changes

-British lawyer Evan James MacGillivray summarised the changes in the introduction of his annotated edition of the 1911 Act as follows:
+British lawyer Evan James MacGillivray summarised the changes in the introduction of his annotated edition of the act as follows: